ShivanshKasaudhan/CPU-Scheduler/README.md

 3. The backend receives the IPC message, processes the scheduling request using the specified algorithm, and computes the necessary performance metrics.

-4. After completing the scheduling process, the backend sends a response back to the Electron frontend, where the otput is formatted to table.
+4. After completing the scheduling process, the backend sends a response back to the Electron frontend, where the output is formatted to a table.

-5. The Electron frontend receives the scheduling results, updates the UI to display the process details and shows performance metrics such as Completion time , Turnaround time and Waiting Time for each process with average turnaround time and average waiting time.
+5. The Electron frontend receives the scheduling results, updates the UI to display the process details, and shows performance metrics such as Completion time, Turnaround time, and Waiting Time for each process with average turnaround time and average waiting time.
 ## How to use the application
 * The first look of the application will be like this :